-A lot of readers were interested in learning more about house sitting, the method of watching people’s houses while they are away in exchange for free accommodation.
-I’ve never done it but Dalene and Pete from Hecktic Travels do it all the time so I brought them in to talk more about the subject.
+A lot of readers were interested in learning more about house sitting, the method of watching people’s houses while they’re away in exchange for free accommodation.
+I’ve never done it, but Dalene and Pete from Hecktic Travels do it all the time, so I brought them in to talk more about the subject.
 Enjoy!

 This is my home for three months, and my husband and I are living here for free.
 We pay no rent, no utilities, and we have a vehicle at our disposal.

 We travel around to take care of pets and homes while their owners are off on their own travels.
-Not only does it keep our costs extremely low, it gives an intimate experience in a new locale with complete immersion in a local neighbourhood.
-The majority of our last three years traveling have been spent house-sitting, saving us well over $30,000 in accommodation costs and allowing us the most incredible set of travel experiences we might never had enjoyed otherwise.
+Not only does it keep our costs extremely low, it gives an intimate experience in a new locale with complete immersion in a local neighborhood.
+The majority of our last three years traveling have been spent house sitting, saving us well over $30,000 in accommodation costs and allowing us an incredible set of travel experiences we might never had enjoyed otherwise.

-But this way of travel isn’t just for long term nomads like us; opportunities are available for all types of travelers.
-Jobs range from weekends to years in length; our shortest house-sit was 9 days and our longest was 6 months.
+But this way of travel isn’t just for long-term nomads like us; opportunities are available for all types of travelers.
+Jobs range from weekends to years in length; our shortest house sit was nine days and our longest was six months.

 How to Become a House Sitter

-With at least one good house-sitting reference under your belt, you will have a better shot at convincing a stranger across the world that you are worthy of their trust.
-There are several good house-sitting websites out there to match home-owners with house-sitters (all have membership fees):
+With at least one good house-sitting reference under your belt, you’ll have a better shot at convincing a stranger across the world that you’re worthy of their trust.
+There are several good house-sitting websites out there to match home owners with house sitters (all have membership fees):

 TrustedHousesitters.com – $60 annual fee – The largest site on the web, and also the fastest growing with the best functionality.
-It is heavy on UK and European house-sits, but is also gaining ground in Australia and North America.
+It’s heavy on UK and European house sits but is also gaining ground in Australia and North America.

 - Special skills – Do you speak foreign languages?
 Do you have a green thumb or are you handy with tools?
 Be sure to outline those in your profile.

-Be Speedy – When the 6 week house-sit opportunity in Manhattan was posted, I applied within the first few minutes of it going live.
-I had exchanged emails with the home-owner within the first hour, and shared a ‘virtual handshake’ over Skype within a day.
-Attractive house-sits go fast – being one of the first to apply can greatly increase your chances of getting it.
-Sign-up for email alerts in your desired areas or follow along on social media to be one of the first to know what is available.
+Be Speedy – When the six-week house sit opportunity in Manhattan was posted, I applied within the first few minutes of it going live.
+I had exchanged emails with the home owner within the first hour, and shared a virtual handshake over Skype within a day.
+Attractive house sits go fast.
+Being one of the first to apply can greatly increase your chances of getting it.
+Sign up for email alerts in your desired areas or follow along on social media to be one of the first to know what’s available.

-References – The most important thing that home-owners will look at it is your references.
-Have quality people lined up to vouch for you, and if you have no previous house-sitting experience, consider asking the following: former landlords, old neighbours or bosses, or anyone who can attest to your character, reliability and trustworthiness.
+References – The most important thing that home owners will look at it is your references.
+Have quality people lined up to vouch for you, and if you have no previous house-sitting experience, consider asking the following: former landlords, old neighbors or bosses, or anyone who can attest to your character, reliability, and trustworthiness.

 One good reference leads to another job and another good reference.
-And once these start to stack up, potential home-owners will be highly inclined to work with you – subsequent jobs will be much easier to get.
+And once these start to stack up, potential home owners will be highly inclined to work with you, and subsequent jobs will be much easier to get.
 One of the house-sitting websites (Trusted Housesitters) allows reference letters to be housed directly online, but you should otherwise have them compiled and ready to be distributed with ease.

 Be sure to ask a lot of questions.
-In the beginning, it is easy to get overly excited about the prospect of living somewhere exotic for virtually free and forget about the finer details of the job.
-Ask the home-owner a lot of questions: Can you have guests?
+In the beginning, it’s easy to get overly excited about the prospect of living somewhere exotic for virtually free and forget about the finer details of the job.
+Ask the home owner a lot of questions: Can you have guests?
 Can you leave the property overnight?
 Is there a vehicle?
 Will there be Internet?
 You don’t want to be blindsided with rules or surprises when you arrive.

 How to Be a Good House Sitter

-There is no question about it: house-sitting is a job that needs to be taken seriously.
-In exchange for a free place to stay, you are being asked to take care of someone’s worldly possessions and perhaps their beloved furbabies.
+There’s no question about it: house sitting is a job that needs to be taken seriously.
+In exchange for a free place to stay, you’re being asked to take care of someone’s worldly possessions and perhaps their beloved furbabies.

-Most times you will be able to kick-back and soak in your good fortune, but there will be moments when you have to work for it.
+Most times you’ll be able to kick back and soak in your good fortune, but there will be moments when you have to work for it.

-The key to getting a repeated number of house-sits is to do an excellent job each time, and stack up on virtuous references.
+The key to getting a repeated number of house sits is to do an excellent job each time and stack up virtuous references.

 - Treat the house with the utmost respect.
-Return it to the home-owners in as good as, or better, shape then you arrived in.
+Return it to the home owners in as good as, or better, shape than when you arrived.

-We are always a little surprised that more people don’t know about, or take advantage of, the opportunities presented by house-sitting.
+We’re always a little surprised that more people don’t know about, or take advantage of, the opportunities presented by house sitting.
 It’s not just about the money-saving aspect, but the ability to live like a local in a new corner of the world.
-Whether you are going away for 9 days or 9 months, this can be a great way to do something different during your trip.
-It has become our favourite way to travel, and we bet it could be yours too.
+Whether you’re going away for nine days or nine months, this can be a great way to do something different during your trip.
+It’s become our favorite way to travel, and we bet it could be yours too.

-Dalene Heck and her husband Pete are behind the blog Hecktic Travels that chronicles their journey since selling all their belongings in 2009.
-They have recently written an eBook on house-sitting that contains even more juicy goodness, including examples of successful profiles and application letters, a 3-page checklist on everything to look for in a new house-sitting job, as well as a discount to their favorite house-sitting website.
+Dalene Heck and her husband Pete are behind the blog Hecktic Travels, which chronicles their journey since selling all their belongings in 2009.
+They’ve recently written an e-book on house sitting that contains even more juicy goodness, including examples of successful profiles and application letters, a three-page checklist on everything to look for in a new house-sitting job, as well as a discount to their favorite house-sitting website.